- Scenic Exploration

 Mandatory Travel Insurance:

-As a requirement of participation on this expedition, all passengers must purchase trip cancellation coverage and full medical and emergency evacuation insurance.
-ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
+Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage forr trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Cabin accommodations; coffee and tea; wind and water-resistant jacket; CD log; suites include a range of additional complimentary amenities such as drinks with meals and a welcome gift.
+Cabin accommodations; coffee and tea; wind and water-resistant jacket; landings with Polarcirkel boats and activities onboard and ashore; professional English speaking Expedition team that give lectures as well as accompany landings and activities; suites include a range of additional complimentary amenities such as drinks with meals and a welcome gift.

-International and local flights; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; fuel surcharge may apply.
+International and local flights; travel insurance; luggage handling; passport and visa expenses; alcoholic and non-alcoholic drinks except those that are included in itinerary; optional excursions and gratuities; personal expenses; fuel surcharge may apply.